ufs-community/land-DA_workflow/doc/source/BackgroundInfo/TechnicalOverview.rst

      - https://github.com/ufs-community/ccpp-physics/
    * - ufs_model.fd
      - ufs-weather-model
      - Repository for the UFS Weather Model (WM).
-This repository contains a number of subrepositories, which are documented :doc:`in the WM User's <ufs-wm:CodeOverview>`.
+This repository contains a number of subrepositories, which are documented :ufs-wm:`in the WM User's <CodeOverview.html>`.
      - https://github.com/ufs-community/ufs-weather-model/
    * - vector2tile_converter.fd
      - land-vector2tile